The glitz and glam of the Fox Theatre is a draw that attracts both visitors and locals. But did you know the Fox Theatre was nearly demolished?

 The Fox Theatre has announced a special partnership with Affairs to Remember catering company.
 Affairs crafts some highly creative dishes for special events at the Fox Theatre.
 In addition to the Fox’s signature, cumin-spiked “Foxcorn” popcorn, there are other signatures, like sliders, pastas, and a lovely parsnip puree, that keep patrons coming back.

-Fox Theatre photos here are copyright Atlanta Restaurant Blog.
+Fox Theatre photos here are copyright Roamilicious.
 No photos may be used without permission.